Veykril/tlborm/src/glossary.md

 It is called this way due to its resemblance of a function call.

 ## Syntax Extension
-The mechanism rust's `macro_rules!` and procedural macros are built on.
+The mechanism Rust's `macro_rules!` and procedural macros are built on.